-If the owner agrees to accept the voucher holder, the owner then completes the Request for Tenancy Approval, Housing Survey and provides a copy of their Residential Lease Agreement (not signed).
-Then submit all the completed forms to the Housing Authority.
+Suppose the owner agrees to accept the voucher holder.
+In that case, the owner completes the Request for Tenancy Approval and the Housing Survey and provides a copy of their Residential Lease Agreement (not signed).
+Then submits all the completed forms to the Housing Authority.

-The Housing Authority will review the Request for Tenancy Approval and arrange with the owner to inspect the dwelling unit to determine if it meets program standards and to determine if the rent is reasonable.
+The Housing Authority will review the Request for Tenancy Approval and arrange with the owner to inspect the dwelling unit to determine if it meets program standards and if the rent is reasonable.

-Following Housing Authority approval of the dwelling unit, the landlord and the tenant will sign the owner's lease.
+Following the Housing Authority's approval of the dwelling unit, the landlord and the tenant will sign the owner's lease.
 The owner and the Housing Authority sign a Housing Assistance Payments (HAP) Contract.
-This contract identifies the amount of total rent, the amount of tenant rent and the amount of rent to be paid by the Housing Authority.
+The HAP contract identifies the amount of total rent, tenant rent, and rent to be paid by the Housing Authority.
 After the final contract is signed, the Housing Authority authorizes the voucher holder to move into the dwelling unit.

-The tenant is required to pay the authorized amount of tenant rent to the owner monthly and the Housing Authority makes its monthly rental assistance payments directly to the owner.
+The tenant is required to pay the authorized amount of tenant rent to the owner monthly, and the Housing Authority makes its monthly rental assistance payments directly to the owner.